pewpewlive/ppl-ships/README.md

 Not all ship designs may get added to the game.

 ## Requirements
-The mesh of the ship should be a lua mesh.
+You will have to work with Lua, since the mesh of the ship should be a Lua mesh.
 Ship borders cannot exceed the 32x32 limit(fx).
-You should only contribute a folder with the lua file mesh and a picture of the mesh (optional).
+You should only contribute a folder with the Lua file mesh and a picture of the mesh in PewPew Live (Minimal Graphics) (optional).
 The lua file name should be the name of the ship.

 ## How to get started
 Example of a file that defines a mesh:
 ```lua
 meshes = {